kyoyama-kazusa/kyoyama-kazusa/README.md

 Oh!
 In fact, sudoku game is my only hobby. :D

+#### Sudoku Website

+Click [here](https://howdysunnie.gitbook.io/sudoku-tutorial/) to know more about sudoku!

+This website is under construction.

 #### ⚡ Follow me!

 If you are interested in Sudoku, or you want to talk with me, please contact me using these specified links as follow: